A6 autostrada (Poland)

 The autostrada A6 in Poland is a short motorway that starts at the Polish/German border at Kołbaskowo/Pomellen connecting to the German A11 autobahn.
 It forms a southern bypass of the Szczecin metropolitan area and terminates at Rzęśnica interchange to the east of the city, from where it continues in an expressway standard as S3 towards Świnoujście and S6 towards Gdańsk.

 Its length is 29.2 km.
 The motorway is part of the European route E28.

-History
+Chronology

 The 1930s (construction)

 The motorway had its beginning as part of the Reichsautobahn system built by Germany in the 1930s, as part of a planned motorway connection from Berlin through the "Polish Corridor" to Königsberg in East Prussia (now Kaliningrad, Russia).
 Construction works proceeded up to Rummelsburg (Miastko) after the 1939 Invasion of Poland but finally discontinued in 1942 because of the impact of World War II.
 After the war, the highway sections that, together with the surrounding area, became a part of Poland were dubbed Berlinka.
 The post-1945 borders meant that the need for a high-capacity road connection on that route disappeared.
 Even though much of the construction work had already been completed, it was not continued by the postwar Polish government.